rlindsay71/pands-project/README.md

 https://www.w3schools.com/python/
-I found this website terrific for general learning of python syntax to supplement my GMIT lectures. https://www.w3schools.com/python/python_file_write.asp This section of w3schools helped a lot with the syntax of how to write to a file.
-GMIT https://www.w3schools.com/python/pandas/default.asp This module in W3 schools was a very helpful resource on how to use pandas, read and write to text files and manipulate dataframes.
+I found this website terrific for general learning of python syntax to supplement my GMIT lectures. https://www.w3schools.com/python/python_file_write.asp This section of w3schools helped a lot with the syntax of how to write to a file. https://www.w3schools.com/python/pandas/default.asp This module in W3 schools was a very helpful resource on how to use pandas, read and write to text files and manipulate dataframes.
-The extra pandas lecture on the GMIT course was a great help trying to get to grips with pandas and its features. to be continued...... https://www.angela1c.com/projects/iris_project/investigating-the-iris-dataset/ this was a helpful resource when it came to the describe() function of dataframes in Panda and helped me to cut down my lines of code and make it more organised in order to show the main statistics for each variable.
+The extra pandas lecture on the GMIT course was a great help trying to get to grips with pandas and its features. to be continued...... https://www.angela1c.com/projects/iris_project/investigating-the-iris-dataset/ This resource that I came across while searching the web helped me with the  describe() function of dataframes in Panda and helped me to cut down my previous lines of code and make it more organised in order to show the main statistics for each variable.

 Some good resources for using Seaborn which i hadn't really used to date. https://seaborn.pydata.org/introduction.html